menu

 Occupations and Workforce

-When you are in Pierson, you'll notice that it is more blue-collar than most other communities in America.
-45.79% of Pierson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Pierson is a blue-collar town, with 45.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Pierson is a town of service providers, construction workers and builders, and farmers, fishers, or foresters.
 There are especially a lot of people living in Pierson who work in farm management occupations (17.95%), management occupations (9.89%), and maintenance occupations (8.24%).

 Setting & Lifestyle